sqbqamar/fiberseg/README.md

 # Yolov8 Flask API for Fiber Segmentation

 This code is based on the YOLOv8 from Ultralytics and it has all the functionalities that the original code has:
-- Source: images.
+- Source: images
-- Weights are supported: Pytorch, Onnx.
+- Supported weight: Pytorch

 ## Requirements